beancount/docs/docs/beancount_design_doc.md

 -   The “Pad” directive is implemented by processing the stream of transactions, accumulating balances, inserting a new padding transaction after the Pad directive when a balance assertion fails.

--   [<span class="underline">Summarization</span>](https://github.com/beancount/beancount/tree/master/beancount/ops/summarize.py) operations (open books, close books, clear net income to equity) are all implemented this way, as functional operators on the list of streams.
+-   [<u>Summarization</u>](https://github.com/beancount/beancount/tree/master/beancount/ops/summarize.py) operations (open books, close books, clear net income to equity) are all implemented this way, as functional operators on the list of streams.
 For example, opening the books at a particular date is implemented by summing all balances before a certain date and replacing those transactions by new transactions that pull the final balance from an Equity account.
 Closing the books only involves moving the balances of income statement account to Equity and truncation the list of transactions to that date.
 This is very elegant—the reporting code can be oblivious to the fact that summarization has occurred.

 -   Prices on postings held with a cost are normally ignored.
 The “implicit prices” option is implemented using a plugin which works its magic by processing the stream of operations and inserting otherwise banal Price directives automatically when such a posting is found.

--   Many types of verifications are also implemented this way; the [<span class="underline">sellgains</span>](https://github.com/beancount/beancount/tree/master/beancount/plugins/sellgains.py) plugin verifies that non-income balances check against the converted price of postings disregarding the cost.
+-   Many types of verifications are also implemented this way; the [<u>sellgains</u>](https://github.com/beancount/beancount/tree/master/beancount/plugins/sellgains.py) plugin verifies that non-income balances check against the converted price of postings disregarding the cost.
 This one does not insert any new directives, but may generate new errors.

 These are just some examples.
 I’m aiming to make most operations work this way.
 This design has proved to be elegant, but also surprisingly flexible and it has given birth to the plugins system available in Beancount; you might be surprised to learn that I had not originally thought to provide a plugins system... it just emerged over time teasing abstractions and trying to avoid state in my program.